Summary

 Canva offers business plan templates that you can customize.
 The drag-and-drop interface makes it easy for non-designers.
 You'll find charts, icons, and layouts designed for business use.

-Google Slides works well for simple picture layouts.
+Google Slides works well for simple visual layouts.
 It's free and teamwork-friendly.
 Team members can edit and comment in real-time.

 Paid Pro Options